Last updated on

 Here’s how to pick stools for the kitchen island the right way.
 Here’s how to choose the right size and style, so it fits your island.
 Read on!

 When it comes to choosing the perfect stools for the kitchen island, there are some factors you should think about.
 The size of the island.
 The amount of traffic it will receive.
-The height of the bar.
+The height of the island and counters.
 And, of course, the look and feel you want to achieve.

 The stool needs to coordinate well with your design and provide comfort while also being practical.
 There are a few different types of stools, but not every type will work in every kitchen space.